 Before buyers can decide how much money they'll need to save if they are planning on moving to Los Angeles, they must first know approximately how much money homes in their area cost by performing research.
+While some of Los Angeles' most expensive neighborhoods are resided by celebrities like Oprah, other neighborhoods offer very affordable and desirable first homes.
 They must also know how much money they must spend in order to pay for a down payment.
 To know these two things, first home buyers must look at homes in their area.
 Looking at homes in their area, they should be able to come up with a reasonable estimate of how much money they can expect to spend on their own home.

 Once they've decided how much money they can expect to spend, homeowners can then contact lenders in their area.
 Speaking with lenders can help home buyers determine which type of loans are right for them.
 Each loan has its own standard down payment amount, so by determining which kind of loan they will need, the lender can also help the buyer determine how much money to save for the down payment.